getloom/loom/contributing.md

 To learn more about the Felt project, see [felt.social/about](https://www.felt.social/about).

-To setup your local machine,
+To set up your local machine,
 see the ["Getting started"](/src/docs/getting-started.md) docs.

 We use the [MIT License](/LICENSE)